litslink/flutter-firebase-auth-blueprint/README.md

   );
 }
 ```

+**Conclusion.** It is the easiest way to separate state management and UI.
+But model classes should extend `ChangeNotifier` which is part of Flutter.
+It can provide problems during testing.
+Also when the model gets more complex it’s hard to track when you should call `notifyListeners()`.
 ## BLoC state management.
 BLoC (business logic component) is an architecture pattern.
 BLoC is a simple pipeline with logic inside.
 It receives events from UI and provides stream of states back to UI.

 We recommend using the [BLoC library](https://bloclibrary.dev/#/gettingstarted) which provide a set of required widgets and base Bloc class.

+**Note:** Library is not strictly required.
+You can use a combination of Provider and RxDart.

 ![BLoC architecture](diagrams/bloc_diagram.png)
 * **(1) States stream**.
 Use a `BlocBuilder` widget which contains subscriptions to state changes under the hood.